Can you just be yourself?

 Who do you imagine you are?

-Asking this question in our Facebook Group got some amazing (and sometimes hilarious) replies but also lots of head nodding as we could see the connection between people we know and the characters they assume when they speak in public and shows that lots of people find this sort of exercise really useful.
+Asking this question of my network of business owners got some amazing (and sometimes hilarious) replies but also lots of head nodding as we could see the connection between people we know and the characters they would like to assume when they speak in public and shows that lots of people find this sort of exercise really useful.

 Jon sees himself as Batman and often refers to me as “M” from the James Bond movies (played by Judi Dench, not Ralph Fiennes).
-Tell us which character you’d like to step into when you have to speak in public……..
+Which character would you like to step into when you have to speak in public……..?

 If you’d like help in learning how to be interesting by being yourself and how to build great relationships just contact me.